 Your email address, the best phone number to contact you and within the two days before the performance your mobile number for use in emergencies.
 Please put your phone number in your email signature.

 A reply within 2 days to our emails and any messages that we leave for you.
 If you are not able to provide any information within this time then please send a one sentence reply indication when you will be able to do so – this confirms to us that you have received our email or message and have the matter in hand – we understand if you cannot reply fully immediately.

 One or more photos to use in our flyers, webpage and printed programme.
 If you are an ensemble we prefer a photo of you all together.
 If this is not possible then we need head and shoulder photos of each of you with reasonably similar photo backgrounds, so that we can make up a collage, or at least photos of each of you in the same style.
-The photos need to make you look attractive to the potential audience so we want happy looking performers not sullen scowls.
-Perhaps it is a matter of taste but slightly less formal and slightly side on photos seem to look best.
+The photos need to make you look attractive to the potential audience and to other potential concert organisers, so we want happy looking performers not sullen scowls.
+Perhaps it is a matter of taste but slightly less formal and slightly side on photos seem to look best (ie shoulders and/or head should point slightly to the side).
 Have a look as some of the collages we have used for our festivals see what we mean.
+We suggest smart but not necessarily full blown performance clothes.
+Anything looking like a “glamour” photo should be avoided so no airbrushing!
 Sadly we have been sent many photos that do the performers no credit.
 They also need to be at least 1500 pixels wide – the higher the resolution the better.
 We need these photos as soon as possible after booking you.
-In your own interests you should have these available and it is disappointing what poor photos we are often given, especially by younger players.
+In your own interests you should have these readily available and downloadable from your website.
+It is disappointing what poor photos we are often given, especially by younger players.

 Details of your programme as agreed with us as soon as possible after booking you.
 Where there is one, we need the catalogue number for the pieces to be played and if there both a Opus number and a catalogue number we need both.